Easy German Books for Beginners11 Simple Novels

 Easy German Books for Beginners

-Before we dive into the list of German beginner books, let us say that this list contains only novels.
-We do think that it can be very advantageous to learn from German non-fiction books or read short stories in German, but for this list we decided to only stick novels that are relatively easy to understand.
+Before we dive into the list of easy German books, let us say that this list contains only novels.
+We think that it's a great idea to learn German with non-fiction books or read short stories in German, but for this list we decided to focus on novels.

 First and foremost, we'd recommend this classic collection of folk stories to any beginner German learner.
 Each tale is an easily manageable short story, with a straightforward narrative.